samuel-gibbon/DiscTorsionAnalyzer/README.md

 Ovality is also measured, defined as the major axis length / minor axis length.
 A ovality value larger than 1.3 is generally considered **optic disc tilt**. <br>

 Manuscript currently in preparation.
-This measure is NOT CLINICALLY VALIDATED.
+This measure is currently **NOT CLINICALLY VALIDATED**.
 For research purpose only.

 ## Quick start